-The following is a post from contributing writer Dianna Kennedy, and may contain affiliate links.
-Thanks for your support of this author!
+The following is a post from contributing writer Dianna Kennedy.

 When I was a kid, Halloween was a one day affair.
 Now, my children enjoy a month of Halloween crafts and activities, field trips and loads of Halloween books for fun.

 Ready for a great list of Halloween books and crafts for your preschoolers?